 August 13, 2019

-Legislation under review at the New York statehouse addresses issues that focus on commercial drivers and NYC-area truck traffic.
+Legislation under review at the New York statehouse addresses issues that focus on commercial drivers.

 One Assembly bill is intended to permit one of the largest cities in the world to use cameras to monitor truck traffic.